robrwo/perl-Crypt-URandom-MonkeyPatch/README.md

 # SOURCE

-The development version is on github at [https://github.com/robrwo/perl-Crypt-URandom-MonkeyPatch](https://github.com/robrwo/perl-Crypt-URandom-MonkeyPatch) and may be cloned from [git://github.com/robrwo/perl-Crypt-URandom-MonkeyPatch.git](git://github.com/robrwo/perl-Crypt-URandom-MonkeyPatch.git)
+The development version is on github at ["robrwo/perl-Crypt-URandom-MonkeyPatch" in github.com](https://metacpan.org/pod/github.com#robrwo-perl-Crypt-URandom-MonkeyPatch) and may be cloned from ["robrwo/perl-Crypt-URandom-MonkeyPatch.git" in github.com](https://metacpan.org/pod/github.com#robrwo-perl-Crypt-URandom-MonkeyPatch.git)

 # BUGS